-3.2.2 General Commercial
+3.2.3 General Commercial Land Use Designation

-There are areas of significant commercial density within the Town's boundary, particularly along Connell Drive.
+There are areas of significant commercial density within the Town's boundary, particularly along Connell Street.
 These areas are designated General Commercial to allow for a range of land uses to support economic development and provide services to Town residents and the Carleton Region.
-Pockets of commercial development throughout the Town are also designated General Commercial with their specific uses being controlled through the Zoning By-law.
+Pockets of commercial development throughout the Town are also designated General Commercial with their specific uses being directed through the Zoning By-law.

-To provide for a range of commercial land uses in appropriate locations in Woodstock to meet the needs of Town residents and support the Town as the regional service centre for Carleton County.
+To provide for a range of commercial land uses in appropriate locations in the Town to meet the needs of Town residents and support the Town as the regional service centre for Carleton County.

-- Provide for suitable locations for commercial development to serve the community and the region; - Encourage the infilling of appropriate areas of Connell Road with larger scale commercial development with the intention of a mix of regional and local commercial; and - Provide for appropriate areas of commercial expansion throughout the Town, such as Main Street and Houlton Road.
+- Provide for suitable locations for commercial development to serve the community and the region; - Encourage the infilling of appropriate areas of Connell Street with larger scale commercial development with the intention of a mix of regional and local scale commercial offerings; and - Provide for appropriate areas of commercial expansion throughout the Town, such as Main Street and Houlton Street.